mefranklin6/Extron-Frontend-API/README.md

 ]
  ```

 4. Instantiate your GUI elements into the existing lists in their respective files in the `gui_elements` folder.
 Use the names that are assigned to these elements in your GUI Designer file.
-Do the same for any hardware ports you need in `hardware`.

 Example